eslint-functional/eslint-plugin-functional/README.md

 > :wave: If you previously used the rules in [tslint-immutable](https://www.npmjs.com/package/tslint-immutable), this package is the eslint version of those rules.
 Please see the [migration guide](docs/user-guide/migrating-from-tslint.md) for how to migrate.

 This package has a collection of eslint rules to promote functional programming style concepts.
-Note that you can use this package to enforce only some aspects of functional programming, for example only immutabiltiy.
+Note that you can use this package to enforce only some aspects of functional programming, for example only immutability.
 There are also options for the rules that allow you to gradually adopt a functional style.
 Most rules can be used both for JavaScript and TypeScript, however some rules, for example enforcing the `readonly` keyword, is of course only available for TypeScript.

 We've identified the following areas that needs to be linted in order to promote functional style in TypeScript/JavaScript: